Logo

 Covidence offers a range of available resources and support to help you along the way with your systematic review process.

 To get familiar with how a Covidence workflow works, you can try our pre-set Demo review.
-This will allow you to have a hands-on experience and understand the process better.
+This will allow you to gain hands-on experience and better understand the process.
 You will find it at the bottom of your dashboard once you have signed in.
 Give it a go and feel free to explore!

 Getting started with Covidence - video tutorials that guide you through the initial area to get you started.

-Covidence Knowledge Base - home to all of our comprehensive articles, instructions and advice to FAQ.
+Covidence Knowledge Base - home to all of our comprehensive articles, instructions and advice to FAQs.

-Online Support Team - contact our team for support on your review by emailing support@covidence.org
+Online Support Team- contact our team directly for support on your review by emailing support@covidence.org

-When logged into your account, you can also easily contact the Support Team and the comprehensive articles from our Knowledge Base within Covidence by clicking the 'Need help?' button in the lower right-hand corner of the screen.
+When logged into your account, you can also easily contact the Support Team via the chat icon in the lower right corner, and the comprehensive articles from our Knowledge Base from the '?' icon on the upper right corner of the window.